In season: what to cook and eat in March

 The days are getting lighter and the first welcome signs of spring are in the air.
 Scroll through our pick of March’s key ingredients and take inspiration from our seasonal recipe ideas.

 Joining kale in the family of brassicas, these slender, leafy stems are at their best in March and have a sweet earthiness which pairs well with punchy flavours.
-Try it steamed and stir through anchovies, chilli and garlic, or pair it with Stilton in this comforting purple sprouting broccoli tagliatelle.
+Try it steamed and stir through anchovies, chilli and garlic, or pair it with Stilton in a comforting pasta.
 As a super side dish for a spring roast, why not try it roasted in a hot oven with a little oil and seasoning?

 Related to garlic and onions but with a more subtle, sweeter flavour, the humble leek has a multitude of uses.
 They’re notoriously dirty so make sure to rinse leeks well to remove any soil nestled in their many layers.
 For a simple side dish, slice them into discs and soften gently in butter without allowing them to brown.
-Alternatively, transform leeks into comforting soups, pies and gratins, or for a lighter dish try our bay-steamed salmon with tarragon veg.
+Alternatively, transform leeks into comforting soups, pies and gratins.